-In the future, it would be interesting to use more accurate functionals such as White-Bear and White-Bear MkII in force-DFT and in the hybrid method.
+In the future, it would be interesting to use more accurate functionals, such as White-Bear and White-Bear MkII, in force-DFT and in the hybrid method.
 As hybrid Rosenfeld DFT already significantly improves upon the individual DFT routes, it is conceivable that a hybrid White-Bear (MkII) DFT will lead to a further systematic gain in the accuracy of the resulting density profiles.
-Moreover, the method could be useful in other systems that may consist of different particle types than the hard sphere fluid, where the derivation of accurate Helmholtz excess free energy functionals poses an even more difficult problem.
-On the other hand, both standard DFT and force-DFT are equivalent if one can start with the exact free energy functional.
-Hence carrying out explicitly an investigation for the one-dimensional hard core ("hard rod") system using Percus' exact functional [54] as a practical verification of the formal equivalence of both DFT routes could be a worthwhile future research task.
-This could be augmented by a force-DFT investigation of the two-dimensional hard disk system, where both highly accurate FMT functionals [55] as well as highly reliable simulation results [56] have been reported.
+Moreover, the method could be useful in other systems that may consist of different particle types than the hard sphere fluid.

 From a conceptual point of view, force-DFT opens up the possibility to gain further insight into the inner workings of DFT, especially by making the two-body density correlation function directly accessible.
 This could be used, e.g., in an investigation of the hard sphere pair correlations at the contact shell.
-Furthermore, one could obtain one-body fluctuation profiles [57] such as the local compressibility [58, 59] from integrating over the twobody pair correlation function.
+One could hope that such studies shed light on the subtle yet clearly noticeable deficiencies of FMT.
+Furthermore, one could obtain one-body fluctuation profiles [54] such as the local compressibility [55, 56] from integrating over the two-body pair correlation function.
 This offers an alternative way to access this information besides the common parametric differentiation of the density profile.
 Of course, standard DFT also allows to compute the pair structure via the inhomogeneous OZ equation, see e.g. the work carried out by Dietrich and coworkers [34, 37, 38].
-We further point out that higher densities than showcased in this work could be investigated, which becomes a conceptually demanding test case when approaching the freezing transition.
-Additionally, more advanced hybrid schemes are conceivable, e.g. by using a local mixing parameter $\alpha(\mathbf{r})$, and from a theoretical perspective, self-consistency of standard and force-DFT could be a useful prerequisite in the derivation of accurate excess free energy functionals.
-This is especially interesting from the viewpoint of FMT, where the construction and choice of appropriate non-local measures is an ongoing research task [60-62].
-One could hope that force- and hybrid DFT shed light on the clearly noticeable deficiencies of FMT and provide aid in the derivation of improved hard sphere functionals.

 When dynamics are considered, the prospects arising from the force-route are even more promising than in equilibrium.
 A fundamental advantage of the force-DDFT formalism is the possibility to include higher orders in the many-body hierarchy.
 Recently, Tschopp and Brader [49] exploited this idea by considering the dynamics of the two-body density explicitly via its continuity equation.
-Applying the adiabatic approximation only at this higher order then yields a systematic exten-
+Applying the adiabatic approximation only at this higher order then yields a systematic extension of standard DDFT that is no longer adiabatic on the onebody level.
+This two-body DDFT can be considered in the future as a possible means to break free of the inherent restrictions of standard DDFT [50].